 No. Just the CONSENT FORM.
-It needs to be returned to your student's English Teacher by Monday, October 29th in order for your student to participate.
-Your student will be expected to be in school on November 14th. if we have not received his/her waiver by the divisional deadline of November 2nd.
-This is due to Workers Compensation coverage.
+It needs to be returned to your student's English Teacher by Monday, October 21th in order for your student to participate.
+Your student will be expected to be in school on November 6th. if we have not received his/her waiver by the divisional deadline of Monday, October 28th, this is due to Workers Compensation coverage.

 Consent form can be downloaded here!!!

-English- Take Our Kids to Work Day Consent Form 2018.pdf
+English- Take Our Kids to Work Day Permission Form 2019.pdf

-Chinese - Take Our Kids to Work Day Consent Form 2018.pdf
+Chinese - Take Our Kids to Work Day Permission Form 2019.pdf

 8. Is there more to this event than the one day job shadow?

 Absolutely!
 Take Our Kids to Work Day in the Brandon School Division is an initiative that is part of your child's English curriculum.
 The grade 9's will be doing assignments and activities related to employability and essential skills, world of work and careers at some point during their grade 9 year.